sloretz/TreadI/docs/reference/filter-syntax.md

 org:ros2
 ```

-### Only show issues and pull requests from one repository
+### Show issues and pull requests from one repository

 *Example: Show only issues and PRs from the [ros/rosdistro repository](https://github.com/ros/rosdistro)*